ntblab/neuropipe/README.txt

 we'll start by setting you up for within-subjects analysis

+first, you should open protocol.txt, and follow its directions to describe your experimental protocol so that others can understand what your data might mean.

-first, you must specify your ideal fMRI scanning protocol: what pulse sequences you would run and in what order, if nothing went wrong. open the file *subject-template/copy/runorder.txt*. it contains directions on how to modify it so it fits your scanning protocol--follow them. this file will be copied into
+next, you must specify your ideal fMRI scanning protocol: what pulse sequences you would run and in what order, if nothing went wrong. open the file *subject-template/copy/runorder.txt*. it contains directions on how to modify it so it fits your scanning protocol--follow them. this file will be copied into